-The Leader and Cabinet members cannot sit on the Overview and Scrutiny Committees.
-They can sit on any other committees of the Council and can chair them (except they cannot chair Audit and Standards Committee), but Cabinet members should not be in a majority.
+The Leader and Cabinet members cannot sit on the Overview and Scrutiny Committee or Audit and Standards Committee.
+They can sit on any other committees of the Council and can chair them, but Cabinet members should not be in a majority.